-These are just a few of the trails in Golden that our staff suggests exploring; there are so many trail links that this list could go on-and-on!
-But these are our favourite, and we hope they become your favourite too!
+These are just a few of the trails in Golden that our staff suggests exploring; there are so many trails that this list could go on-and-on!
+But these are our favourite, and we hope they're enjoyable for you too.

 For more information on any of the trails, head to the Golden Cycling Club page.